DhruvPatel1409/Flipkart-Reviews-Sentimental-Analysis-And-Prediction/README.md

-# 🛍️ Flipkart Reviews Sentiment Analysis and Rating Prediction
+# 🛍️ Flipkart Reviews Sentiment Analysis and Prediction

 This project performs **Sentiment Analysis** and **Rating Prediction** on Flipkart product reviews using **Natural Language Processing (NLP)** and **Multinomial Naive Bayes**.
 It includes a **Streamlit web app** where users can input reviews and get real-time sentiment predictions (Positive, Negative, or Neutral).